jpegleg/iterblock2/README.md

 This does slow down the file, but creates a disk-aware more cautious option.

-Otherwise you will want DISKCHECK set to any other value:
+The default is not to use the disk check.
+If you have the JSON file in place but want it disabled, you will want DISKCHECK set to any other value.
+This will use the iterblock.json to not use the disk check mode while having a iterblock.json config in place:

 ```